urbit/urbit.org/content/grants/2024/live-backend.md

 - There should be a deeplink to the Tlon group for the event, ~sarlev-sarsen/subassembly

 #### Future work
-Future work opportunities for this grant includes implementing limited-access speaker sessions, where only a subset of attendees are permissioned to view and attend particular sessions.
+Future work opportunities for this grant include implementing limited-access speaker sessions, where only a subset of attendees are permissioned to view and attend particular sessions.

 ## Milestones
 ### Milestone 1 - %live functionality updates - 1 Star